New Zealand Food Guide

 Pavlova

-New Zealand's national dessert (though Australia also claims it) consisting of a crisp meringue shell with a soft, marshmallow-like center, typically topped with whipped cream and fresh seasonal fruits.
+New Zealand's national dessert, though Australia claims it too: a crisp meringue shell with a soft, marshmallow-like center, usually topped with whipped cream and seasonal fruit.

 Hokey Pokey Ice Cream